 "So that logic layer serves both as the host interface connection as well as the memory controller for the DRAM sitting on top of it," he added.

-The first Hybrid Memory Cube specification will deliver 2GB and 4GB capacity versions of the 3D chip providing aggregate bi-directional bandwidth of up to 160GBps compared with DDR3's 11GBps of aggregate bandwidth and DDR4 with 18GB to 20GB of aggregate bandwidth, Black said.
+The first Hybrid Memory Cube specification will deliver 2GB and 4GB of capacity, providing aggregate bi-directional bandwidth of up to 160GBps compared with DDR3's 11GBps of aggregate bandwidth and DDR4, with 18GB to 20GB of aggregate bandwidth, Black said.

-Jim Handy, director of research firm Objective Analysis, said the Hybrid Memory Cube technology solves significant memory issues.
-Today's DRAM chips are burdened with having to drive circuit board traces, connectors and the I/O pins of numerous other chips to force data down the bus at gigahertz speeds, which consumes a lot of energy.
+Jim Handy, director of research firm Objective Analysis, said the Hybrid Memory Cube technology solves some significant memory issues.
+Today's DRAM chips are burdened with having to drive circuit board traces or copper electrical connections, and the I/O pins of numerous other chips to force data down the bus at gigahertz speeds, which consumes a lot of energy.

-The HMC reduces this task to make the DRAM drive only tiny TSVs which are connected to much lower loads over shorter distances," he said.
-A logic chip at the bottom is the only one burdened with driving the circuit board traces and the processor's I/O pins.
+The hybrid memory cube technology reduces the tasks that a DRAM must perform so that it only drives the TSVs, which are connected to much lower loads over shorter distances, he said.
+A controller at the bottom of the DRAM stack is the only chip burdened with driving the circuit board traces and the processor's I/O pins.